Hinton Waldrist is in

-The small village of Hinton Waldrist (whch was at one time a market town) lies about six miles east of Faringdon on a quiet lane that runs parallel with the busy A420 Oxford to Swindon road.
+Hinton Waldrist is a small village on a quiet lane that runs parallel with the busy A420 Oxford to Swindon road.
 About a mile and a half north of the village is the River Thames.
+Unbelievably Hinton Waldrist was at one time a market town but there appears to be no evidence of that now.

 The village has its origins in Saxon times but the suffix Waldrist is a corruption of the Latin name Walericus, the name of the family that held one of the two local estates, the St. Valory family.
 In Roman times there was a fort here which defended the ford at Duxford.